 and thinly sliced zucchini.

 I really enjoy Stouffer’s vegetable lasagna and this is the combination of vegetables that is in their recipe, so that’s what I like to use.
 You can experiment though and see what tastes best to you!

-What kind of alfredo sauce is best with this veggie lasagna?
+What kind of Alfredo sauce is best with veggie lasagna?